koteshrv/googlemeet-telegrambot/README.md

 # herokumeet

 **herokumeet** is a telegram bot that attends your google meet classes.
-It can be easily deployed on heroku with in few minutes.
-It can be used to join all the classes of the day automatically.
+It can be easily deployed to heroku or local machine.
+You can schedule all the classes and it will join automatically.
 It has some features like **alert** when someone called, **auto respond**,joins and leaves the class according to the **members count**, **reply** and many more.
 For more details see features and usage.

 ## Features